hubmapconsortium/ccf-asct-reporter/projects/v2/src/assets/docs/compare/README.md

 ## Compare
 ---

-You can now compare your own data with that found in the ASCT+B Master tables, which is visualized in the ASCT+B Reporter.
-In order to do this, you will need to have your data in the ASCT+B table Google Sheets template with public access that can be uploaded into the Reporter.
+You can now compare your own data with that visualized by the ASCT+B Reporter.
+In order to do this, you will need to have your data in the ASCT+B table Google Sheets template with public access so it can be uploaded into the Reporter.
 NOTE: .xls files are not supported.
-The Compare feature is particularly useful if you have data from your own research that you would like to compare to the data in the ASCT+B Master Tables.
+The compare feature is particularly useful if you have data from your own research that you would like to compare to the data in the ASCT+B Master Tables.

 <br>

 #### Usage

-1. To access the Compare feature, go to the toolbar at the top and click on *Compare* (shown in the image below)
+1. 1.
+To access the compare feature, go to the toolbar at the top and click on *Compare* (shown in the image below)

    <img src="assets/docs/compare/toolbar.png" alt="Compare Icon Toolbar" class="md-img p-2 w-75">
    <br>
    <br>

 2. A drawer will pop up from the side that will show a few instructions and the various input fields.
-   - **Title**: *Optional*.
-This is the title by which the uploaded sheet can be identified.
+   - **Title** (optional): This is the title by which the uploaded sheet can be identified.
 By default it is given a title in the format `Sheet <number>`.
 This number corresponds to the index of the sheet in the compare feature.
 If you have added sheets, the default title of the sheets would be `Sheet 1` and `Sheet 2` respectively.
-   - **Description**: *Optional*.
-This field holds a small description about what your data is about.
+   - **Description** (optional): This field holds a small description of your data.
 It is empty by default.
-   - **Google Sheets Link**: *Required*.
-This field will hold the sheet link to your data.
+   - **Google Sheets Link** (required): This field will hold the sheet link to your data.
 Your data has to be in the specified format that can be found [here](https://docs.google.com/spreadsheets/d/1bsA-HngthTD7NtzAfab8t3EVjFFT439-Pc-mp_mdZUU/edit#gid=0).
-   - **Color picker**: *Optional*.
-This is a swatch that will allow you to pick the color.
-A random color is assigned my default.
+   - **Color selector** (optional): This is a swatch that will allow you to choose the color.
+A random color is assigned by default.

    <br>
    <img src="assets/docs/compare/cmp.png" alt="Compare Dialog" class="md-img p-2 w-50">